4 Proven Scientific Tips for a Profile Picture That Attracts Men, Women, Jobs

 He indicates that an attractive avatar does two things.
 First, it validates who you are, as there may be more than one Erik Qualman.
 Second, it supports the narrative that you are likable, competent, and trustworthy.
 We all know this, duh.
 But, how do we produce an avatar that attracts people, job recruiters, and new business?

-According to Kawasaki the science to producing your best avatar is based heavily on four factors:
+According to Kawasaki, the science of producing your best avatar is based heavily on four factors:

 - Face the light: The source of light should come from in front of you

 - Think big: Upload a photo that is at least 600 pixels wide.
-While people will most often be scanning your posts and see the postage side image, when they click on one of your posts they will see a crisp, clear and large photo of you.
-It’s important to have this 600 pixels wide image.
+While people will most often be scanning your posts and see the postage side image, when they click on one of your posts they will see a crisp, clear, and large photo of you.
+It’s important to have this 600-pixel wide image.